 Music is important for all children and is a big feature of our school.
-It helps to develop the child's short and long term memory, the ability to perform from visual signs and symbols, and the ability to listen with Playing an instrument extends these concentration. skills and develops co-ordination and control.
-Children are given opportunities to perform, giving them greater express themselves confidence to and opportunities to sing, play instruments, compose and listen to music.
+It helps to develop the child's short and long term memory, the ability to perform from visual signs and symbols, and the ability to listen with concentration.
+Playing an instrument extends these skills and develops co-ordination control.
+Children and are aiven opportunities to perform, giving them greater confidence to express themselves and have opportunities to sing, play instruments, compose and listen to music.
 There are regular weekly music lessons given by specialist music teachers and many informal opportunities for music making.